Work with grids

 (3) Grid labels are the names of the grid lines shown in views

 You can have more than one grid in a model.
-We strongly advise that you create a modular grid, so that you can easily place objects in your model.
-For example:
+You can create a large-scale grid for the entire structure, and smaller grids for some detailed sections.
+Create as many grids as needed, so that you can easily place objects in your model.

 Single grid lines